m3h0w/revent/src/markdown-pages/location.md

 ### Showers and Toilets

-At Tysmosen we have the luxury of both indoor and outdoor shower facilities.
-In addition to the indoor toilet facilities, there will be a toilet van, facilitating your physical relief.
+At Tysmosen, we have the luxury of both indoor and outdoor shower facilities.
+However, hot water will be limited, so expect to take cold showers at rush hours.
+In addition to the indoor toilet facilities, there will be 2-3 rented outdoor toilets by the check-in area.
-We are currently looking for extra toilets to rent.

 ### Pool